Service Dogs for Veterans

 - Providing therapeutic support through tactical exercises

 *Program requirements include regular travel to NEADS campus in Princeton, MA for the first year of the program.
+Applicants should live within a 3-hour drive of the NEADS campus.

 In May of 2006, NEADS was invited to Walter Reed National Military Medical Center outside Washington, D.C. to give a presentation about the many skills and tasks that our dogs could offer to combat veterans.
 NEADS was the first Service Dog organization to be invited to Walter Reed for this purpose.
 In addition to hospital staff and administrators, many servicemen and women who had served in Iraq or Afghanistan (and were at Walter Reed being treated for injuries) were in attendance at the meeting.
 Our presentation drew a great deal of interest and enthusiasm.